vangjvn/devchain/docs/run.rst

   $ docker run --rm -v $HOME/.devchain:/devchain secondstate/devchain node init --home /devchain

 The `genesis.json` and `config.toml` files will be created under the `$HOME/.devchain/config` directory.
 You can make changes to those files to customize your blockchain.
 You may need to `sudo su -` in order to edit those files since they are created by the root user.
+The eni lib have been built into the docker image so you don't need to worry about it.
 Then, you can start the node.

 .. code:: bash